 Academy FM FOlkestone – National Careers Project

 Academy FM Folkestone is the community radio station for our town.
 It’s also, crucially, an education charity.
 The aim is to work with local people, young and old, and build communication skills.
 The beauty of radio means that you can theme your projects around anything!
 Everyone loves to talk!
-Academy FM has been connecting young people with employment for over 7 years.
+Academy FM has been connecting young people with employment since 2013.
 They’ve won awards for their innovation and creativity in doing so.
 Folkelife went to find out more.

 careers advice in primary schools

-The Careers Enterprise Company is funding this project for Academy FM.
+The Careers Enterprise Company funded a Primary School Careers project for Academy FM.
 They have found that the earlier children start talking about jobs and skills needed for work, the easier it is to relate their learning to employment.
-Academy FM’s careers project is working with 6 local primary schools, with children aged 7-11 years old.
-The children learn how to interview professionals using portable recording equipment.
-They also plan their questions, thinking about what it’s like to do that job.
+Academy FM’s careers project worked with 6 local primary schools, with children aged 7-11 years old.
+The children learned how to interview professionals using portable recording equipment.
+They also planned their questions, thinking about what it’s like to do that job.
 One of the most common questions asked is if people have to work on their birthdays!
 They’ve learned it’s common for the birthday person to bring in cake for everyone else.
 “That’s not right!” said one child.

 Visiting the Workplace

-The children also get to visit the workplace as part of the project.
-So far, they’ve been to Dungeness Power Station to explore engineering.
+The children also visited local big employers and the workplace as part of the project.
+They’ve been to Dungeness Power Station to explore engineering.
 Dave Sharp, Station Manager of Academy FM Folkestone said “The organisations we’ve worked with have given the children an amazing insight into the world of work.
 Eurotunnel even let the children sit in the driver’s seat of the train simulator!
 That’s not your usual school trip!
 One of the children said afterwards that this was the best trip he’d been on.”
 Other students aimed the hose at Folkestone Fire Station’s training tower.
-Students at the Folkestone Academy have written a song and hope to record it at Seaview Studios.
+Students at the Folkestone Academy have written a song and recorded it at Seaview Studios.

 challenging Gender Stereotypes